The contest runs from March 20th through June 20th, 2019

 Τhree-Rock is a unique studio with a design that combines a touch from the ’60s with the current look and you can also find all the necessary amenities of a modern tourist accommodation.
 Designed to accommodate two to four people, the studio is one very large furnished room of 70 sq.m., (with a separate bathroom) with a lot of space which allows you to cook, dine, relax all day if you want and can simply and easily be tailored to your taste.
 The studio has a large terrace (about 25 square m.) at the front, facing the sea, and a back terrace facing east with a view to the hills.
 The distance from the beach is just 250 meters.

 According to several guidebooks and websites, Triopetra is one of the most beautiful beaches in Crete -and Greece.
 But it remains a beach that is not known to many people.
 It has fans (from Greece and abroad) who visit it each year and their number is increasing steadily.
 Still, it remains a kind of unexplored paradise.
 Guests are able to enjoy a beach that is never crowded, even in the heart of summer, as the length of Triopetra beach is about two kilometers!
-The beach is an undiscovered paradise, has restaurants, a cafe and a beach bar as well as (free) umbrellas and lounges for those who prefer them.
+The beach is named after the three rocks located at the eastern edge of the bay.
+In the same area, there is a cave, where there was probably a Sanctuary at the time of the Minoans.
+The opening of the cave resembles a dragon’s mouth and the arrangement of the rocks inspired the creation of various legends.
+In modern times, the beach, although reminiscent of an undiscovered paradise, has restaurants, a cafe and a beach bar as well as (free) umbrellas and lounges for those who prefer them.
 Triopetra beach is also known for yoga courses delivered during the summer months in the surrounding area.
-Triopetra is situated at the very centre of the island (south part) and that means you can see many interesting places (like Phaistos, Agia Galini, Matala, Preveli) in relatively short distance.

 PUBLICATIONS IN GREEK